 It did a bit better with potatoes, slicing them effectively.
 However, the slices were a bit rough and had lots of taper.

 This food processor did substantially better with zucchini, creating slices on par with the Elemental.
 The cuts weren't quite as clean as we would have hoped.

 The final aspect of our testing echoed that of actually cooking: dishes and cleanup.
 We rated these products on how much of a pain they were to clean after being used, something we had lots of experience with after all of the previous tests.
 The Hamilton Beach 10-Cup was about average, not the easiest but not giving us any grief either.
-You can see how this compared to the other models in the chart below.

 The bowl, blades, discs, and lid are all safe to clean in the dishwasher, though suitable for the top shelf only.
 The blade was in the middle in terms of length, but it was much slipperier to hold with its smooth plastic finish.
 The bowl didn't have any problematic places to clean, but its small size made it a little harder than many other models.
 All in all, the lid wasn't too bad to clean, with only a tiny gap around the feed tube that would catch food.

 This model is a fantastic value, offering great performance at a fraction of the cost of other models.
 This model even outscored models that were close to ten times its price.

 The Hamilton Beach 10-Cup is the best food processor that you can get for its price and the only one in our test that scored well while costing less than a hundred bucks.
 While it did have some major drawbacks, it should do a great job for most food prep tasks — just as long as it's not something that can leak out.